 Introduction

-algorithm is essentially a recipe or a sequence of basic steps for solving a given problem using a
+Algorithm development is a critical component of problem solving using computers.
+A sequentialalgorithm is essentially a recipe or a sequence of basic steps for solving a given problem using a

 serial computer.
 Similarly, a parallel algorithm is a recipe that tells us how to solve a given